openfare/openfare/README.md

 * the OpenFare license
 * payment plans defined in code
-* management of payment obligations across OpenFare licensed software packages
+* a tool for managing payment obligations across OpenFare licensed software packages
 * seamless micro-payments using the [Bitcoin Lightning Network](https://lightning.readthedocs.io/lightning-keysend.7.html), [Stripe](stripe.com), etc.

 Non-commercial use of software under an OpenFare license is free.
 For commercial use, the license specifies payment plans which are committed in code.